ericwikman/cinque.xyz/docs/src/giant/timeline.md

   - The entire program runs in memory, unlike competitors that have to load from file when you switch from the spreadsheet to the graphing abilities
   - VisiCalc, VisiPlot, and VisiDex combined are $700 and significantly less powerful, and way less user friendly and not as well integrated
   - Author clearly states that it is beyond iterative improvements and is the first of a new generation of software

+## 1982-12-00 - Softalk - Volume 3

+### Ventures with VisiCalc (page 130)

+##### Joe Shelton

+- Multi-page tutorial on using VisiCalc for household decisions
+- Building a bookcase
+- Miles per gallon

+### InvisiCalc (page 231)

+##### Isaac C. Nahtink

+- Slipshot Software
+- Written in Slander (Spreadsheet Language Algorithm for Non-Displayable Electronic Readout)
+- n-dimensional
+- Unlimitted memory - when you run out of memory it moves cells that aren't on the screen to disk to free up more memory

+## 1982-12-00 - Interface Age

+### Corvus Concept

+##### Tom Fox

+- Short blurb on LogiCalc
+- Can use the full 0.5M-byte memory on the Corvus Concept
+- When monitor is in hotizontal mode it displays a grid of 11 by 38
+- When monitor is in vertical mode it displays a grid of 54 by 8
+- The above two notes are when the cell size is 10 characters wide

+## 1982-12-00 - 80 U.S.: The TRS-80 User Journal - Volume V - Number 12

+### Exploring VisiCalc

+##### Tim Bowman

+- Multi-page tutoria on using VisiCalc to process text and form creation

 ## 1982-12-13 - InfoWorld - Volume 4 - Number 49